feedhenry-raincatcher/raincatcher-core/README.md

 ## About RainCatcher

-RainCatcher is an Workforce Management platform with main focus on delivering set of modules and user interface for mobile developers trying to integrate WFM features into their application.
+RainCatcher is a Workforce Management platform with the main focus on delivering a set of modules and user interface for mobile developers who would like to integrate WFM features into their application.

-RainCatcher consist of the multiple layers:
+RainCatcher consist of the following layers:

 - **Workforce Management framework** that provides mobile and website framework for building Workforce management solutions on top of all supported user interfaces.